apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 ![](./../img/blog/patterns-blog-2/rebalance.png)

-At the top of the job graph in Figure 2 you can see an additional data source - **Rules Source**, which also consumes from Kafka.
-Rules are "mixed into" the main processing data flow through the __BROADCAST__ channel.
-Unlike other methods of transmitting data, such as `forward`, `hash` or `rebalance`, which dispatch each message to exactly one receiving operator instance, `broadcast` makes each message available at the input of all of the parallel instances of the operator which the _broadcast stream_ is connected to.
-This makes `broadcast` applicable to a wide range of use cases that require affecting the processing of all messages, regardless of their key or source partition.
+The Fraud Detection job graph in Figure 2 actually contains an additional data source - **Rules Source**, which also consumes from Kafka.
+Rules are "mixed into" the main processing data flow through the `broadcast` channel.
+Unlike other methods of transmitting data between operators, such as `forward`, `hash` or `rebalance`, which make each message available for processing in only one of the parallel instances of the receiving operator, `broadcast` makes each message available at the input of all of the parallel instances of the operator which the _broadcast stream_ is connected to.
+This makes `broadcast` applicable to a wide range of tasks that need to affect the processing of all messages, regardless of their key or source partition.

 <center>
  <img src="{{ site.baseurl }}/img/blog/patterns-blog-2/broadcast.png" width="800px" alt="Figure 6: BROADCAST message passing across operator instances"/>